kaushik-yadav/VisaFriendly_assignment/README.md

 python main.py
 ```

-## 📝 Approach
+## Approach
 1. **Data Scraping**: Extracts job details from LinkedIn & Google Jobs.
 2. **Data Cleaning**: Removes duplicates, handles missing fields.
 3. **Database Storage**: Saves jobs to SQLite, ensuring uniqueness using `job_url`.
 4. **Logging & Debugging**: Identifies skipped jobs and errors.

-## 🛠️ Troubleshooting
+## Scheduling
-- If you get `sqlite3.IntegrityError: UNIQUE constraint failed: jobs_data.job_url`, the job already exists in the database.
-- If `job_hash` is missing, check the scraper logic to ensure the field is included.
+We can use two approaches for Scheduling:
+1. **AWS hosted**: We can use AWS Lambda with EventBridge or an EC2 cron job to run the script, with AWS RDS for storage.
+2. **locally hosted**: We can use a cron job on Linux/macOS or Task Scheduler on Windows to run the script at set intervals.

-## 📜 License
+## License
 This project is licensed under the MIT License.